ontochoice/.github/profile/README.md

-# Welcome to the OntoChoice GitHub repository
+# Welcome to the OntoChoice GitHub organization
 Welcome to the OntoChoice, the collaborative project for ontology selection and recommendation resources development! 🚀

 This project is **collaboratively developing a reference** for selecting terms and ontologies, encouraging systematic development and promoting reusability within the community. 🌐